Kuben Upper Secondary School: New programs

 One of Kuben's main goals is to be a frontrunner in the development of new educational courses.
 Kuben offers several unique courses to the Oslo school system.

 For students in Building and construction and Childhood and youth development the school offers 4 year double competence course that combines Vocational competence and general university admissions certification.
 After 4 years the students will have both a journeyman certificate and an Examen artium for specialization in general studies for college or university admissions certification.

 Two 3-year courses combines vocational and special study competence.
 Both follows ordinary curricula, but the concretisation of the curricula takes place in close collaboration with relevant professional environments and are aimed at a future need for competence.
 One course is called The robotics course, based on electrical engineering and automation.
 The other is called The informatics course, based on computer science, programming, design and development of IT systems.

 The secondary level study of Computers and electronics at Bournemouth and Poole College.
 16 students will be offered to study in England from September to May, living with host families.

 For General academics Kuben has developed the Technology program, that offers specialization within technology, innovation, research and entrepreneurship.

+Partner-school at Malta

+Kuben's 7 year long collaboration with Bournemouth and Poole College came to an halt in 2020 because of Brexit and the COVID-19 pandemic.
+Two years later a new bond was made.
+This time with the Malta College of Arts, Science and Technology (MCAST) at Malta.